ocaml/dune/doc/concepts.rst

 - ``(cmp <file1> <file2>)`` is similar to ``(run cmp <file1>
   <file2>)`` but allows promotion.
 See `Diffing and promotion`_ for
   more details
-- ``(no-infer <DSL>)`` to perform an action without inference of dependencies.
+- ``(no-infer <DSL>)`` to perform an action without inference of dependencies and targets.
 This is useful if you are generating dependencies in a way that Dune doesn't know about, for instance by calling an external build system.

 As mentioned ``copy#`` inserts a line directive at the beginning of the destination file.
 More precisely, it inserts the following line: